 (a) No person shall willfully keep any library materials for more than thirty (30) days after overdue notification has been sent to the last known address.

-(ba) The board librarians shall set and fix any overdue fees and materials replacement charges and may suspend library privileges for delinquent or non-returned library materials.
+(ba) The librarians shall set and fix any overdue fees and materials replacement charges and may suspend library privileges for delinquent or non-returned library materials.

 (cb) Any person who, after notice is provided under Section 6.01.060(a) does not return library material for sixty (60) days, shall be billed for the full replacement cost of the material(s) plus administrative fees and shall be subject to suspension of library privileges.